Scottsdale Pedestrian Accident Lawyers

 At Southwest Injury Law, our legal team is well-versed in pedestrian accidents and Arizona’s liability system.
 To learn more, schedule your free consultation by phone or through an online contact form today.

-How is Fault Proven?
+How is Fault Determined in a Vehicle-Pedestrian Collision?

 Getting medical attention immediately after a crash is important for several reasons.
 First and foremost, it allows you to start receiving treatment for any injuries you may have suffered, facilitating your recovery process.
 Additionally, obtaining medical records will provide documentation that can support your personal injury case.
 These records serve as evidence that your injuries were a direct result of the collision rather than a pre-existing condition, thereby strengthening your position against any potential defenses raised by the insurance company.